Storyteller. Performer. Traveler.

 C.M.
-Soto is a multimedia artist and artistpreneur based in New Orleans, LA.
+Soto is a multi-passionate artist based in New Orleans, LA.
 Her work has appeared in theaters, music venues, galleries, on the screen, online, and in publications worldwide.
 Soto’s travels have taken her to Thailand, Alaska, East/West Europe, The UK, Ireland, and Canada.

 C.M.
 Soto (Vinylux) obtained her early music education from her mother’s turntable and vast album collection.
 She was inspired by the theatricality of acts such as Queen, Electric Light Orchestra, and David Bowie.
 Throughout her junior-high, high school, and college years she sang alto in advanced choir groups, performing and touring in the US and Canada.
 For six years, Soto hosted eclectic college-radio shows as a disc jockey.
 Music was her first passion.